 As courses become available they are published here on Course Seeker.
 Go to the Course Search page and filter by Course Category to view all short courses.
 When courses have closed they will be removed from Course Seeker.

 I’m considering enrolling for a short online course.
 Where can I get information about what courses are available and how to enrol?

-Visit www.courseseeker.edu.au or contact higher education providers direct for information about course options, how to enrol, and prerequisite requirements.
+Visit Course Seeker or contact higher education providers directly for information about course options, the enrolment process, and prerequisite requirements.

 Some providers already offer short online courses.
-The Government however is asking all providers to quickly develop short, online courses that can be offered from May 2020 for six months.
+The Government however is asking all providers to quickly develop short, online courses that can be offered from May 2020 for up to six months.

 I want to enrol in a short online course.
 Am I eligible?

 Short courses under the higher education relief package will be delivered through the Commonwealth Grant Scheme (CGS).
 This means that eligible students must be commencing students and will be enrolled in Commonwealth supported places (CSP) in these courses.

 Students will only be required to pay the discounted student contribution amount of either $1250 or $2500 for these short courses depending on the field of study.
 The discounted student fees will only apply from May to December 2020.
 Individuals interested in undertaking a short course should visit Course Seekeror contact the institution to enrol or determine prerequisite requirements.